okteto/okteto/contributing.md

 bin/okteto
 ```

-After you make changes, simply run `make` again to recompile your changes.
+After you make more changes, simply run `make` again to recompile your changes.

-## Test
+### Testing

 Unit tests for the project can be executed by running: